kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->

+"Network Readiness" is an implementation detail.
+We need to provide this RPC to the user.

 ### Risks and Mitigations